sophz55/CampusJobs/README.md

 Optional

 - [ ] SK User should be able to see map view of all nearby jobs
-- [ ] User can edit/delete posts
 - [ ] User should be able to give star ratings after job is done
 - [ ] User should be able to reset password
 - [ ] User should be able to sign up with facebook
 - [ ] User should be able to add venmo
-- [ ] User should be able to add credit card
 - [ ] User should be able to report abuse